Need to find something?

 OTP stands for ‘One Time Password’, usually seen in most apps or websites for Two Factor Authentication.
-It mostly involves with database where you temporarily store the data to verify.
+It mostly involves database where you temporarily store the data to verify.
 However, in some cases, it is better and very economical if we can avoid the database and that’s what we will be doing in this tutorial.

 How it Works

 I saw a post by Anam Ahmed about this topic way back in 2019 and found it really interesting.
 It was based on Javascript.
 At that time, I did not get a chance to implement this in one of my projects, until very recently.
 My project is based on PHP (WordPress).
 You can get the detailed explanation in the original post here.
-Unlike a database tied verification, this method verifies OTP using cryptography.

 Our Project